ntmbayfield/g88-lecture-docs/React/Intro/ReactIntro.md

 # Front End Frameworks Intro
+## ... and not really an intro to React

 ---
 # Objectives
+- Describe the concept of a Single Page App (SPA)
-- Understand the advantages of using a Front End Frame work
+- Describe the advantages of using a Front End Frame work
-- Describe the top problems solved by front end framework
+- Name the key concepts in ReactJS

 ---

 # Rise of the SPA

 In a single-page application, all of the code needed is included in a single-page load.
 This includes all of the CSS, HTML, and JavaScript.
 The page does not reload, and it requires dynamic interaction with the Web server.

+---

+Front End Frameworks help to build SPAs.

 ---